SUSSBIA/fabric-onboarding-experience/05-persona-pathways/data-scientist/README.md

 ![Placeholder: Data scientist sandbox learning path](../../assets/images/data-scientist-hdb-resales-learning-path.png)

-> Image placeholder: A learning path showing a data scientist defining a modelling question, preparing HDB Resales features, running clustering or prediction, evaluating outputs, interpreting limitations, and connecting results back to a report.

 ## Supporting artefact

 The starting Power BI file for this sandbox series is stored at: